 Available Templates

-• Digital Contracts: Based on the need of the users, different types of templates required for a good contract are made available online.
-Parties involved in the contract select a template that fits them the most and fill in the required details without writing the entire content of the contract.
+- Digital Contracts: Based on user needs, various templates for a good contract are made available online.
+Parties to the contract select a template that best fits them and fill in the required details without drafting the entire contract.
 E-signatures can also be added to these contracts very easily.
 One such platform to provide easy e-contracting is our CLM.
 Here, you can easily modify the templates to your needs.

-• Legacy Contracts: Unlike e-contracts, the entire contract content is written by a person to align it with the requirements.
-With every proposed change during negotiations (if any), a new draft has to be redrafted.
+- Legacy Contracts: Unlike e-contracts, the entire contract content is written by a person to align it with the requirements.
+For every proposed change during negotiations (if any), a new draft must be prepared.
 This could take weeks together for the contract to reach the execution stage.

 Easy to Use

-• Electronic Contracts: Using ready-to-use templates for contracts drastically reduces the effort of parties to a bare minimum.
+- Electronic Contracts: Using ready-to-use templates for contracts drastically reduces the parties' effort to a bare minimum.
 This makes it almost effortless to draft an agreement.

-• Legacy Contracts: While following the traditional contracting process, in-person meetings and negotiations take up a lot of time.
-It may not also be possible to meet owing to various reasons.
-This could further result in more delays in finalizing the contract.
+- Legacy Contracts: While following the traditional contracting process, in-person meetings and negotiations take up a lot of time.
+It may also not be possible to meet owing to various reasons.
+This could further delay finalizing the contract.
 This entire set-up becomes impossible if a pandemic strikes (again)

 Eliminates Errors

-• Online Contracts: Chances of human error are eliminated as the whole process runs on automated modules.
+- Online Contracts: The risk of human error is eliminated because the entire process runs on automated modules.
 With our CLM templates, all you need to do is fill in the blanks and not worry about spelling or grammar checks.

-• Legacy Contracts: The content is penned down by a legal professional who requires time and a specific skill set.
-It increases the chnace of human error.
-(Just like you misread ‘chance’)
+- Legacy Contracts: The content is penned down by a legal professional who requires time and a specific skill set.
+It increases the chance of human error.
+(Just like you misread 'chance')

 Low Transaction Cost

-• Digital Contracts: Costs like paper, ink, printing, and other overhead charges all get excluded since the only required medium is electronic at both ends.
+- Digital Contracts: Costs such as paper, ink, printing, and other overhead charges are excluded because the only required medium is electronic at both ends.

-• Legacy Contracts: Costs that amount to labor, material, and actual implementation also increase.
-The efforts needed to send out copies for each party involved also add to the cost.
+- Legacy Contracts: Costs that include labor, materials, and actual implementation also increase.
+The effort required to send out copies to each party also adds to the cost.

 Effortless Negotiations

-• Electronic Contracts: With negotiations being an inseparable part of the contracting process, both parties must reach an agreement.
+- Electronic Contracts: With negotiations being an inseparable part of the contracting process, both parties must reach an agreement.
 Apart from being crucial, it is also one of the most time-consuming phases of a contract.
-With a single-window platform for all parties to collaborate, keeping track of changes and edits becomes easy.
-With our CLM, you can keep an eye on what changed in a draft with our redlining feature.
+With a single-window platform for all parties to collaborate, tracking changes and edits becomes easy.
+With our CLM, you can keep an eye on changes in a draft using our redlining feature.

-• Legacy Contracts: As we saw this earlier that face-to-face meetings can be delayed for numerous reasons, the process of negotiations seems never-ending in legacy contracts
+- Legacy Contracts: As we saw earlier, face-to-face meetings can be delayed for numerous reasons, and the process of negotiations seems never-ending in legacy contracts

 Data Management

-• Online Contracts: Contracts don’t come alone.
+- Online Contracts: Contracts don't come alone.
 They bring with them a colossal amount of data in the form of party-wise information, clauses, dates of general importance, and much more.
 Keeping track of all such contracts that you are connected to then becomes a challenging task.
 But with an integrated online platform, search and action become an easy task.
-With our CLM, you get a searchable repository that you can configure and search using the metadata of your contract.
+With our CLM, you get a searchable repository that you can configure and search with your contract metadata.

-• Legacy Contracts: The reason why legacy contracts could not keep up was primarily because of data management.
+- Legacy Contracts: The reason legacy contracts could not keep up was primarily data management.
 Imagine a scenario where you initiate and execute numerous agreements daily.
-Manually keeping track of the entire lifecycle of each contract along with renewals, if any, is not a task that’s humanly effective.
-Data management, thus, is a significant shortcoming of the legacy contract process.
+Manually tracking the entire lifecycle of each contract, including any renewals, is not a humanly effective task.
+Data management is thus a significant shortcoming of the legacy contract process.

 So, we saw the benefits of electronic contracts over traditional contracts.
-And in conclusion, we can say that E-contracts save time and money and are more efficient than paper-based contracts.
-The process involved in digital legal documents cannot be changed, which keeps you from fraudulence or cheating.
+In conclusion, E-contracts save time and money and are more efficient than paper-based contracts.
+The process for digital legal documents cannot be altered, which helps prevent fraud or cheating.
 The benefits of online contracts are attracting people to choose them instead of paper contracts.

 Modern businesses are now moving ahead and opting for e-contracts to improve their business health.
-Soon e-contracts would be the only ahead.
+Soon, e-contracts would be the only way ahead.